Lice Advice From a Mother of 12

 Lice Advice

-As a result, I’ve learned a lot about lice over the years, so I thought I’d share my accumulated wisdom with you, dear Reader (don’t thank me, I’m a giver—but not of lice!).
+Over the years, I’ve learned a lot about lice the hard way, so I thought I’d share my accumulated wisdom with you, dear Reader (don’t thank me, I’m a giver—but not of lice!).
 So here goes:

 Don’t use lice shampoos if you’re the allergic type: Anyone who is allergic to chrysanthemums and chamomile tea (like me, for instance, and my kids), should not use lice preparations containing pyrethrins or you’ll break out in uncomfortable little red bumps all over your head.
 Like ridding your home of rats with hand grenades, or perhaps swatting flies with a sledge hammer.